gaia-pipeline/docs/content/operations/docker.md

 ## Gaia Docker Pipelines

-By default, all pipelines are build and executed on the host machine where Gaia is running on.
+By default, all pipelines are built and executed on the host machine where Gaia is running.
-When Gaia is running in a Docker container, pipelines are also build and executed in the same Docker container.
+When Gaia is running in a Docker container, pipelines are also built and executed in the same Docker container.
 This behavior can be suboptimal in certain cases e.g. when the pipeline needs external libraries which are not available on the host system or when it comes to security considerations around pipelines.